LyrigCats/LyrigCats/README.md

 The girl, the poem, and her silent companion;
 A luminous flower,
-Whose verse leaves the world softer than before.
+Whose verse leaves the world gentler, as if written anew.